“This might be the best investment you’ve never heard of.”

 By contrast, life insurance is an entirely different beast, based on actuarial math rather than the rising and falling of stocks, funds, and indexes (though NOT classified as an “investment”).
 However, there is a life-insurance based investment that has been gaining popularity with many corporate and sophisticated investors: life settlements.

 - Are You an Investor Seeking Stock Market Alternatives?

 - Do Life Settlements Belong in Your Portfolio?

 Hedge funds, pension funds, multinational banks, and other major financial corporations purchase life settlements.
 Even Warren Buffett invests in life settlements.
 And life settlement investments are poised for big growth in the coming years.
 According to a 2018 study by the investment management firm Conning, $200 billion in life insurance is set to be surrendered or lapse every year until 2027.

-Life settlements are not for everyone, but they are worth serious consideration if you are able to invest in them.
-Read on to discover the basics of life settlement investments, the pros and cons, and who is a suitable candidate.
+So what exactly are life settlements?
+Read on to discover the basics about life settlement investments, the pros and cons, and who is a suitable candidate.

 Just like a real estate deed or a mortgage contract are assets that can be sold, so life insurance contracts are also salable assets.
 SEC.gov gives this basic definition of life settlements:

 In a “life settlement” transaction, a life insurance policy owner sells his or her policy to an investor in exchange for a lump sum payment.
 The amount of the payment from the investor to the policy owner is generally less than the death benefit on the policy, but more than its cash surrender value.